-Answer: You catch the stomach flu when virus-infested feces, vomit, or nasal secretions get into your mouth.
-Norovirus can be present in saliva.
+Answer: You catch the stomach flu when virus-infested feces, vomit, nasal secretions, or saliva get into your mouth.

-The stomach flu is highly contagious and is primarily spread through the fecal-oral route.
+The stomach bugs are highly contagious and are primarily spread through the fecal-oral route.
 Technically, you need to swallow the virus to get the illness.
-When a person has viral gastroenteritis, the viruses are present in their feces and vomit.
+When a person has viral gastroenteritis, massive quantities of the viruses are present in their feces and vomit.
+These viruses easily get all over the toilet and bathroom.
 If another person accidentally swallows a few of these viruses, they get sick.
 Anything that you put into your mouth that has the viruses on it, can make you sick.
-(Food, your fingers, pen cap, toothbrush, etc.)
+(Food, your fingers, pen cap, toothbrush, etc.) The viruses remain in feces for at least 3 days after the person is well.
+Norovirus has also been shown to be in saliva samples of people for a few days after symptoms have stopped.
+Rotavirus has been shown to be present in nasal secretions.